 - Reset your web browsers to rid it of any hijackers and adware

-- Install an ad blocker for your browser such as
+- Install an ad blocker for your browser

 - Download an antivirus software such as Rush Tech Support’s Stopzilla